 Andrew was born in Glasgow on 11 March 2021.
-Jim Duffy and Charlie Nicholas who was a footballer was his father named Brian’s friend.
+Jim Duffy and Charlie Nicholas who was a footballer were his father named Brian’s friends.
 Andrew attended the school in Giffnock in East Renfrewshire, in his school he captain the football team.
-As a youth he played for Giffnock Soccer Centre and Celtic, but released in under 15 as he considered to be small after that he signed for Queen’s Park.
+As a youth, he played for Giffnock Soccer Centre and Celtic but was released at under 15 as he was considered to be small after that he signed for Queen’s Park.

 Andrew Robertson Bright Career

-Andrew club career, his career in Queen Club, before starting his career in Queen Club he was to start in undergraduate degree before joining the club, he debut in Scottish Challenge Clubin penalty shoot against Berwick Rangers and there he make total 40 appearance during the season.
-For Queens Club he goal first in a 2-1 defeat to East Stirlingshire on 13 November 2012.
+Andrew club career, a career in Queen Club, before starting his career at Queen Club he was to start an undergraduate degree before joining the club, he debut in Scottish Challenge Club with a penalty shoot against Berwick Rangers and there he make a total of 40 appearances during the season.
+For Queens Club, he goal first in a 2-1 defeat to East Stirlingshire on 13 November 2012.

-Andrew become one of the best player from Liverpool in such a short period of time and he went on win the championship league and premier league.
+Andrew become one of the best players from Liverpool in such a short period of time and he went on to win the champions league and premier league.

-Robertson is also good in his writing, in 2020 he released a book which focus on his work being a pat of Liverpool during 2019-2020 campaign.
-The funds raised form the book selling will be used for the under privileged children in Scotland.
+Robertson is also good in his writing, in 2020 he released a book that focuses on his work being a part of Liverpool during the 2019-2020 campaign.
+The funds raised from the book sales will be used for underprivileged children in Scotland.